Jahans3/Implement.js/README.md

 ## API

 ### Implements
-Accepts an interface and a class or object, and checks to see if the object implements the given interface
+Accepts an `Interface` and a class or object, and checks to see if the object implements the given `Interface`.
 ```
 implement(Interface)(object|class) -> object|class
 ```

+###### A note on implementing classes
+Since JavaScript classes aren't true classes and most of the properties declared within aren't defined until the class is instantiated we can only consistently check `function` properties on classes.
+Once [ES7 Property Initializers](https://reactjs.org/blog/2015/01/27/react-v0.13.0-beta-1.html#es7-property-initializers) land we will be able to check if static properties declared using that syntax are implemented correctly.

+Alternatively, you could pass an instantiated class, which is just a function object.
+However this may not always work unless every property is declared and defined inside the constructor, as properties declared later on in the class lifecycle cannot reliably be accounted for.

 ### Interface
-Accepts an object, where all the keys are `type` objects, and returns an Interface.
+Accepts an object, where all the keys are `type` objects, and returns an `Interface`.
 The Interface is to be used by `implement`.
 ```
 interface(object[, options]) -> Interface
 ```